 Stockholder Proposals.
-To be eligible for inclusion in the proxy statement, for our 2022 Annual Meeting of Stockholders, under the SEC's stockholder proposal rule (Rule 14a-8(e) of the Exchange Act), a proposal must be received by our Secretary on or before December 14, 2021.
-The proposal should be mailed by certified mail return receipt requested to our Corporate Secretary's Office, Avantor, Inc., 100 Matsonford Road, Radnor, PA 19087.
+To be eligible for inclusion in the proxy statement, for our 2023 Annual Meeting of Stockholders, under the SEC's stockholder proposal rule (Rule 14a-8(e) of the Exchange Act), a proposal must be received by our Secretary on or before December 2, 2022.
+The proposal should be mailed by certified mail return receipt requested to our Corporate Secretary's Office, Avantor, Inc., 100 Matsonford Road, Building One, Suite 200, Radnor, PA 19087.
 Failure to deliver a proposal in accordance with this procedure may result in it not being deemed timely received.
-To make a director nomination or present other business for consideration at our 2022 Annual Meeting of Stockholders that will not be included in the proxy statement, you must submit a timely notice in accordance with the procedures described in our bylaws.
+To make a director nomination or present other business for consideration at our 2023 Annual Meeting of Stockholders that will not be included in the proxy statement, you must submit a timely notice in accordance with the procedures described in our bylaws.
 To be timely, a stockholder's notice must be delivered to the Secretary not less than 90 days or more than 120 days prior to the first anniversary of the preceding year's annual meeting.
-Therefore, to be presented at our 2022 Annual Meeting, such a proposal must be received on or after January 13, 2022, but not later than February 12, 2022.
-In the event that the date of the Annual Meeting of Stockholders to be held in 2022 is advanced by more than 30 days, or delayed by more than 30 days, from the anniversary date of this year's Annual Meeting of Stockholders, such notice by the stockholder must be so received no earlier than 120 days prior to the Annual Meeting of Stockholders to be held in 2022 and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+Therefore, to be presented at our 2023 Annual Meeting, such a proposal must be received on or after January 12, 2023, but not later than February 11, 2023.
+In the event that the date of the Annual Meeting of Stockholders to be held in 2023 is advanced by more than 30 days, or delayed by more than 30 days, from the anniversary date of this year's Annual Meeting of Stockholders, such notice by the stockholder must be so received no earlier than 120 days prior to the Annual Meeting of Stockholders to be held in 2023 and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
 Any such proposal will be considered timely only if it is otherwise in compliance with the requirements set forth in our bylaws.
-The proxy solicited by the Board for the 2022 Annual Meeting of Stockholders will confer discretionary authority to vote as the proxy holders deem advisable on such stockholder proposals that are considered untimely.

 Proxy Access Stockholder Proposals.
 Pursuant to our proxy access bylaw provision, a stockholder, or a group of up to 20 stockholders, that has continuously owned for three years at least 3% of our outstanding common shares, may nominate and include in the annual meeting proxy materials up to the greater of two directors or 20% of the number of directors serving on the Board, if the stockholder(s) and the nominee(s) meet the requirements specified in our bylaws.
-Notice of director nominations submitted under the proxy access By-law provision for the 2022 Annual Meeting of Stockholders must be received by the Corporate Secretary no earlier than November 14, 2021 and no later than December 14, 2021.
+Notice of director nominations submitted under the proxy access bylaw provision for the 2023 Annual Meeting of Stockholders must be received by the Corporate Secretary no earlier than November 2, 2022 and no later than December 2, 2022.